ownlytics/mcptix/README.md

 ## Important Note About MCP Server

-The MCP server is designed to be started by your AI assistant, not by McpTix itself.
+The MCP server is designed to be started by your AI assistant, not by mcptix itself.
 This is why:

 1. The `mcpEnabled` option is set to `false` by default
 2. The `npx mcptix start` command only starts the UI (API server)